 The class addresses racial, ethnic, sexual orientation, and disability issues for which physical education teachers should have an awareness.
 The purpose of the course is to sensitize the students to the fact that diversity is part of life in America and that a teacher needs to recognize that differences need to be understood and reflected upon so that the teacher can help all students have a positive educational experience.
 Pedagogical methods for integrating students are addressed, such as inclusion techniques for students with a disability, culturally diverse games, and appropriate behavior management techniques.
 Offered Spring.

 Planning for Effective Instruction in Physical Education

 This course focuses on the planning and teaching skills needed to be an effective/model physical educator.
-Research related to teaching and learning styles will be studied and instructional materials will be developed.
-A variety of instructional units and lessons which incorporate knowledge-based objectives and developmentally appropriate learning experiences will be designed and implemented.
+Research related to teaching and learning styles are studied and instructional materials are developed.
+A variety of instructional units and lessons which incorporate knowledge-based objectives and developmentally appropriate learning experiences are designed and implemented.
 Prerequisite: ESS 759.
 Offered Spring.

 ESS 730 Cr.3

 This course presents the purposes, methods, and techniques for the development, conduct, and interpretation of research.
 Emphasis is on understanding the process and product of current research.
 Each student is guided in the creation of a graduate-level research proposal and other components of the research process.
 Offered Fall, Spring, Summer.

 An introductory course in statistics with the essential purpose of providing students with the tools to conduct statistical analyses as well as to interpret and evaluate the results of research.
 Offered Fall, Spring, Summer.